wiicode/cybersecurity-framework/silver-training/end-user-device-guidance.md

 | Captive-portal support | Via third-party app and custom firewall rules | Built-in helper | Built-in helper | None | Chrome browser | None |

 ## Recommended configurations
-The NCSC has some additional guidance documents which provide advice on other aspects of configuring VPNs, including cryptographic profiles, and advice on managing a Certificate Authority (CA).
+The BCSF has some additional guidance documents which provide advice on other aspects of configuring VPNs, including cryptographic profiles, and advice on managing a Certificate Authority (CA).
 These documents are:

 Using TLS to protect data
 {.grid-list}